 By these laws the observance of the natural order and separation of things is made a duty binding on the Israelites…as a divine ordinance founded in the creation itself (Gen 1:11, 12, 21, 24, 25).
 All symbolic, mystical, moral, and utilitarian reasons that have been supposed to lie at the foundation of these commands, are foreign to the spirit of the law.
 (Keil and Delitzsch Commentary on the OT on Lev 19:19).

 God created the world with certain distinct species, and His wisdom decreed that these species remain intact and unadulterated.
 For man to take it upon himself to alter the order of Creation suggest a lack of faith in God’s plan.
 Moreover, each species on earth is directed by a Heavenly force, so that the earthly species represents profound spiritual forces.
 To tamper with them is to cause harm that earth-bound man cannot fathom.
 (The ArtScroll Stone Edition Chumash on Lev 19:19)

 With regard to GMO foods, there is also the issue of what is biblically kosher or not.
 If foods are genetically altered, who knows if what one thinks he is eating actually is totally that.
-Within the milk you’re drinking or the steak that you’re eating, for example, there may be genes from an unkosher animal.
+Within the milk you’re drinking or the steak you’re eating there may be genes from an unkosher animal.

 Interest point on what we may be eating that is kosher or not due to Gmo.
 We do know that pig is put in a lot of food as a filler/ binder.